SEIR-822/installfest-822/README.md

 ### MongoDB

-We'll now install MongoDB, another open source database.
+We will install MongoDB, another open source database.
 To do that,
 type:

 ```
 scripts/mongodb.sh
 ```

-If you got any errors there, please let a consultant know.
+If you got any errors there, please let an instructor know.
 Otherwise, you can verify that MongoDB is working correctly by running one of the following
 commands: